atoum/atoum/CC.md

 Anywhere you are unconditionally including a class file, use `require_once`.
 Anywhere you are conditionally including a class file, use `include_once`.
-Either of these will ensure that class files are included only once.
+Both of these will ensure that class files are included only once.
-They share the same file list, so you don't need to worry about mixing them (a file included with `require_once`	will not be included again by `include_once`.
+They share the same file list, so you don't need to worry about mixing them (a file included with `require_once` will not be included again by `include_once`).
-You don't need parentheres around the file name to be included.
+You don't need parenthesis around the file name to be included.
 When including code, you should always use a relative path from the current directory:

 ```php